 Ford Focus ST hatchback - MPG, running costs & CO2

-The petrol Ford Focus ST is thirsty, while the diesel may suit commuters better
+The petrol Ford Focus ST is thirsty, while the outgoing diesel may suit commuters better

 Ford Focus ST MPG & CO2

 The petrol is a turbocharged 2.3-litre engine with the ability to guzzle fuel when driven hard.
-Switch into its normal driving mode and take things easy, and it should be possible to get close to its official 34.4mpg economy figure.
+Switch into its normal driving mode and take things easy, and it should be possible to get close to its official 35.3mpg economy figure.
 This is pretty similar to the 34mpg of the Hyundai i30 N Performance, while the Honda Civic Type R returns around 33mpg.
 As well as adding around £1,500 to the ST's price, the automatic gearbox reduces economy to 34.9mpg and CO2 emissions increase to 186-187g/km, meaning the ST sits firmly at the top of the BiK bandings alongside its rivals, so it's not a cheap option for company-car drivers.

-Smaller and more efficient, the 2.0-litre diesel version of the ST should return around 50mpg, while its CO2 emissions of 148g/km qualify it for a slightly lower BiK bandi making it a tempting rival to the Volkswagen Golf GTD and the diesel Skoda Octavia vRS.
+Smaller and more efficient, the 2.0-litre diesel version of the ST should return up to 53.3mpg, while its CO2 emissions of 140g/km qualify it for a slightly lower BiK band, making it a tempting rival to the Volkswagen Golf GTD and the diesel Skoda Octavia vRS.
 It’s no longer available to be bought new, however.
-Both versions of the Focus ST cost £150 a year in road tax.
+Both versions of the Focus ST cost the standard rate a year in road tax.

 The Association of British Insurers (ABI) gives the two engines very different insurance groups; the diesel should provide surprisingly low premiums, sitting in group 23 out of 50, while the petrol engine will cost a bit more to insure - it’s in group 34.